bomanaps/lean-quickstart/README.md

 ### Spinning Nodes

-To spin each node, the quickstarts loads and calls the appropriate client cmd from `client-cmds` folder where either `docker` or `binary` cmd is picked.
+Post genesis generation, the quickstarts loads and calls the appropriate node's client cmd from `client-cmds` folder where either `docker` or `binary` cmd is picked as per the `node_setup` mode.
+(Generally `binary` mode is handy for local interop debugging for a client).

 **Client Integration:**
 Your client implementation should read these environment variables and use the hash-sig keys for validator operations.